Visiting Vancouver in October: Events, Festivals & Things to Do

 The most prominent celebrations go down at the Museum of Anthropology and the Vancouver Art Gallery, where you’ll typically find dance performances, traditional cuisine, and henna painting.

 Need more information on Vancouver October concerts?
-Check out Songkick.
+Check out Ticketmaster.

 Vancouver weather in October can have warm spells well into the teens, with average highs fluctuating between 8° to 14° degrees celsius (47° to 57° fahrenheit).